A direct approach to tree-guided feature aggregation for high-dimensional regression: Microbiome data analysis

 \section{Microbiome data analysis}

 We apply the proposed method to analyze microbiome data.
 As discussed in introduction, we aim to simultaneously choose the aggregation level of OTUs and estimate their group effects specific to each biomedical trait.
-In this subsection, we provide a procedure for learning and testing group effects using our proposed method, with examples demonstrating our advantage in scientific discovery.
+In this section, we provide a procedure for learning and testing group effects, with examples demonstrating our advantage in scientific discovery.